A discrete analog of Segre's theorem on spherical curves: Some results of Convex Geometry

 We may assume that this non-empty set is $Q_1$.
 This implies, by Proposition \ref{proposition_characterization}, that for some $i\in\{5,...,n\}$ the points $u_2$, $u_3$, $u_4$ and $u_i$ are not on the same hemisphere.
 This in turn implies that any of the remaining points (including $u_1$) is in one and only one of the four open cones spanned by each possible triple from $\{u_2,u_3,u_4,u_i\}$.
 Thus $u_1$ is not essential as a cone generator, i.e., $u_1 \in X$. \end{proof}

-\begin{remark} The proof of Lemma \ref{lemma_pick_up} actually showed two stronger results: \begin{itemize} \item We could get rid of \textbf{all points except four} at once so that the new configuration would still not be contained in a hemisphere.
-We do not need, however, this fact; \item Since the condition of the set $Q_i$ (as defined in the proof) to be non-empty ($i=1,2,3,4$) implies that $u_i \in X$, then the exact number of elements of $X$ is equal to
+\begin{remark} The proof of Lemma \ref{lemma_pick_up} actually showed a stronger result: We could get rid of \textit{all points except four} at once so that the new configuration would still not be contained in a hemisphere. \end{remark}